revou-fsse-feb25/milestone-4-teguhwin8/docs/testing/README.md

 # Postman Collection - Revo Bank API

-This folder contains Postman collection and environment files for testing the Revo Bank API endpoints.
+This documentation explains how to use the Postman collection for testing the Revo Bank API endpoints.

-## Files Included
+## Files Location

+The Postman files are located in the root `postman/` folder:

-1. **Revo-Bank-API.postman_collection.json** - Main collection with all API endpoints
+1. **../postman/Revo-Bank-API.postman_collection.json** - Main collection with all API endpoints
-2. **Revo-Bank.postman_environment.json** - Environment variables for different setups
+2. **../postman/Revo-Bank.postman_environment.json** - Environment variables for different setups

 ## 🇮🇩 Indonesian Test Data